goetzk/ansible-courier/README.md

 # Should we install/enable openssl support?
 courier_imap_ssl_enable: true

-# Where should the key/cert go?
-openssl_certs_path: /etc/courier
-openssl_keys_path: /etc/courier
-# Other details of the certificate need to be entered by you

 # Imapd configuration, see templates/imapd.tmpl for details of the options
 # Default address for ports which don't specify (0 means any)
 courier_imap_ssl_address: '0'